JayLMDubyew/AdventOfCode2022/README.md

 I'm writing code, please help me

-I like to make myself suffer
+I like to do this

 Because I'm JayLM Dee